cdluminate/robrank/README.md

 ## Frequently Asked Questions

-* Q: Training stuck at the end of validation with Nvidia A100 or RTX3090, etc.
+* Q: Training stuck at the end of validation with Nvidia A100, A6000, A5000, RTX3090, etc.

 A: Try to comment out `th.distributed.barrier()` from the code and run again.
 You can locate that barrier function in the code using ripgrep [].
-On Nvidia A5000 the weird stuck issue is also observed.
 Some other tricks might or might not work are:
 (1) use [`rank_zero_only` option](https://github.com/PyTorchLightning/pytorch-lightning/issues/8821#issuecomment-902402784) for pytorch-lightning logger:
 `sed -i robrank/models/template_rank.py -e "s/self.log(\(.*\))/self.log(\1, rank_zero_only=True)/g"` ;